 Risk management

 Citizen privacy is a major concern.
-Therefore, a 'Privacy Impact Assessment' is carried out periodically to determine whether there are risks and what can be done about them.
+That is why we periodically check whether there are risks and what can be done about them.
+This is called privacy impact assessment (PIA).

 Legal basis

-For the generic basis of the processing of personal data in the context of the "Samenloopsignalering" information service, see PIA Samenloopsignalering Algemeen".
+For the generic basis of the processing of personal data in the context of the information service "Samenloopsignalering", see the algorithm Samenloopsignalering".

 Article 34 of the Participation Act (Pw) defines what is meant by (permitted) assets during the social assistance benefit.